 An easy vegetable side dish I can put in my slow cooker, ignore for a few hours, then return to find perfectly cooked, all without having to turn on the oven?
 SOLD.

-Also, where this is a baked potato, there will bacon and cheese and maybe even avocado if I’m feeling crazy.
+Also, where there is a Baked Potato, there will bacon and cheese and maybe even avocado if I’m feeling crazy.
 SOLD AGAIN.